 Multiuser Meetings have collaboration at their core.
 The ability to connect with users spread out all over the world in one virtual location opens up new possibilities for your client walkthroughs or internal design meetings.
-That said, Meetings in virtual reality come with their own norms and etiquette (much like conference calls or meetings via Zoom or GoToMeeting).
+That said, VR Meetings come with their own norms and etiquette (much like conference calls or meetings via Zoom or GoToMeeting).

-Our team has hosted hundreds of Multiuser Meetings and we’ve learned a few tips and tricks to keep things moving and make your Meetings hit peak productivity.
+Our team has hosted hundreds of VR Meetings and we’ve learned a few tips and tricks to keep things moving and make your Meetings hit peak productivity.

 Test your VR experience